 Important: Help by phone or email

-- need to cancel an appointment (please let us know so we can offer a place to someone else)
+- cancel an appointment (please let us know so we can offer a place to someone else)

 When leaving a message by phone or email, please include your name and address (including postcode).
 One of the team will get back to you as soon as possible.